lizmat/Updown/README.md

 Updown::Node
 ------------

-An object containing information about a monitoring node in the `Updown` network.
+An object containing information about a monitoring node in the `Updown.io` network.

 ### city